 3. Get one when taking out a loan

-If you're one of the many Canadians rushing to apply for a mortgage (as rates fall towards all-time lows), you'll receive your credit score as part of the application process.
+If you're one of the many Canadians rushing to apply for a mortgage as rates fall towards all-time lows, you'll receive your credit score as part of the application process.

 If you're not satisfied with the result, you can get a copy of your credit report at no extra charge.

-You can also get a credit report for free from either credit bureau, you just have to request the report by mail.
-Unlike Equifax, TransUnion also allows you to request a free online credit report once per month.
-Remember, your credit report won't include your credit score, even though it's used to calculate the number.
+You can also get a credit report for free from either credit bureau; you just have to request the report by mail.
+Unlike Equifax, TransUnion allows you to request a free online credit report once per month.

+Just be aware that your credit report won't include your credit score, even though it's used to calculate the number.